Nikolay-Lysenko/renovation/README.md

-# renovation
+# Renovation

-Drawing tool that produces floor plans needed to renovate an apartment
+Drawing tool that produces floor plans needed to renovate an apartment.

+Coming soon.